joshuadazar/angular-movies/angular-movies/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Firebase integration

+this project is integrated with firebase project "movies" and consume firestore and storage services

+Run `ng add @angular/fire` to install and config the services in movie ( firebase project) then check app.config.ts the providers will be updated with firebase dependencies.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.